ansible/mazer/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ansible-galaxy-cli could always use more documentation, whether as part of the
+mazer could always use more documentation, whether as part of the
-official ansible-galaxy-cli docs, in docstrings, or even on the web in blog posts,
+official mazer docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback